-- 1. Regional Secretariat. - 2.
-Member countries are composed of national coordinating committees and technical working groups. - 3.
-Development partners. - 4.
-Broader partnerships and project implementers.
+- I. Regional Secretariat - 2.
+Member countries composed of the national coordinating committees and technical working groups - 3.
+Development partners - 4.
+Broader partnerships and project implementers

-In order to implement the GESI integration strategy effectively, there must be a strong institutional framework and mechanisms.
+In order to implement GESI integration strategy effectively, there must be a strong institutional framework and mechanisms.
 The institutional framework covers the following: